bitspaceorg/zide/INSTALL.md

-# HOW TO INSTALL GOGH
+# HOW TO INSTALL ZIDE
 We will let you know once we complete the project 😜